Become a member

 • Do I have a choice of repairer?

 • My child under 25 drives the car occasionally.
-Do they need to be listed as a nominated driver?
+Do they need to be listed as a driver?

-We will provide temporary cover if you permanently replace your vehicle in the period of insurance from the date of purchase for a maximum of 14 days.
+CGU will provide temporary cover if you permanently replace your vehicle in the period of insurance from the date of purchase for a maximum of 14 days.
 All you need to do is contact us with the full details of the replacement vehicle within 14 days of taking ownership of the vehicle.
 A new premium for your replacement vehicle will need to be calculated.

 • What does ‘agreed value’ mean?

-Agreed value is the amount we agree to insure your vehicle for and remains fixed for the term of the current policy period.
+Agreed value is the amount CGU agrees to insure your vehicle for and remains fixed for the term of the current policy period.
 It is adjusted on each renewal and shown on your current schedule.
 An agreed value policy means that in the unfortunate event of your vehicle being declared a total loss, you know what you’ll be covered for, regardless of changes in the market.
 This value includes modifications, manufacturers' options and accessories that we have agreed to insure.

 Guides and tips